Claudius Aelianus: Other works

 Considerable fragments of two other works, On Providence and Divine Manifestations, are preserved in the early medieval encyclopedia, the Suda.
 Twenty "letters from a farmer" after the manner of Alciphron are also attributed to him.
 The letters are invented compositions to a fictitious correspondent, which are a device for vignettes of agricultural and rural life, set in Attica, though mellifluous Aelian once boasted that he had never been outside Italy, never been aboard a ship (which is at variance, though, with his own statement, de Natura Animalium XI.40, that he had seen the bull Serapis with his own eyes).
 Thus conclusions about actual agriculture in the Letters are as likely to evoke Latium as Attica.
-The fragments have been edited in 1998 by D. Domingo-Foraste, but are not available in English.
+The fragments have been edited in 1998 by D. Domingo-Foraste, whose edition has been sharply criticized.
 The Letters are available in the Loeb Classical Library, translated by Allen Rogers Benner and Francis H. Fobes (1949).